 The research requirement for the BS degree in Biology may be satisfied 3 ways:

 1) BIOL 490 - Research Experience in Biology (3 units): Students complete a senior level elective course (BIOL 490) that incorporates the research experience into the laboratory/field component.
 The course is based on the expertise of the offering faculty member (i.e., molecular/cellular, physiology, ecology/evolution, etc.).

 2) BIOL 494 – Independent Research (3 units minimum): This is a contract course where a student works with a faculty member to formulate a general problem and proposed methods of study and analysis.
+The research project requires two semesters of coursework.
 The course requires upper-division standing.
-Students complete a contract form with the faculty member (available on Biology Department webpage) and submits the contract before the end of the registration period (typically 10 days into the semester).
-Most faculty require a student to undertake Independent Research over two semesters.
+Students complete a contract form with the faculty member (available on Biology Department webpage), who submits the contract before the end of the registration period (typically 10 days into the semester).

 3) BIOL 496A and 496B - Honors Thesis, a two-semester research experience (for a minimum of 3 units): This option requires a minimum 3.0 GPA and an application.
 The application consists of a prospectus for the proposed research, drafted with the prospective faculty member under whom the research will be conducted, and is reviewed by the Department Curriculum Committee.
 If approved, the student submits a BIOL 496A course contract (available on the Biology Department webpage) before the end of the registration period.
 The following semester, the student submits a BIOL 496B course contract to complete the year-long experience.